scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor-vscodeext/README.md

 ## Features

+* Get a bird's eye view of any Azure Functions project in form of a graph - **Command Palette -> Visualize Functions as a Graph...**.
 * List your Orchestrations and/or Durable Entities, with sorting, infinite scrolling and auto-refresh.
 * Monitor the status of a certain Orchestration/Durable Entity.
 Restart, Purge, Rewind, Terminate, Raise Events.
 * Quickly navigate to an Orchestration/Entity instance by its ID - **Command Palette -> Durable Functions Monitor: Go to instanceId...** or **Azure Functions View Container -> DURABLE FUNCTIONS -> [right-click on your TaskHub] -> Go to instanceId...**